a2rocket/testing/draft-setter-documenation.md

-# NFTDelegation Smart Contract Documenation
+# NFT Delegation Smart Contract
-## Setter functions
+## Write functions
 [How to register a Delegation Address?](#registerDelegationAddress)
 [How to register a Delegation Address using an address with sub-delegation rights?](#registerDelegationAddressUsingSubDelegation)\
 [How to revoke a Delegation Address?](#revokeDelegationAddress)\